Azure/ALZ-Bicep/infra-as-code/bicep/orchestration/hubPeeredSpoke/README.md

 - Hub to Spoke peering - if resource id of hub virtual network object is specified in parHubVirtualNetworkID
 - Spoke to hub peering - if resource id of hub virtual network object is specified in parHubVirtualNetworkID
 - Spoke to virtual WAN peering - if resource id of virtual WAN hub object is specified in parHubVirtualNetworkID

+Note that only one peering type can be created with this module, so either traditional Hub & Spoke OR Azure virtual WAN.

 ## Parameters